 As part of the latest addition in 2001, the Boston architectural firm Childs, Bertman, and Tseckares–CBT–also directed the restoration of the Richardson building, repainting the walls, recreating period light fixtures, and restoring the yellow pine woodwork and wide planked floors.
 Tables and chairs designed by Richardson were restored and put back into use for the public to enjoy.

-By the 1930s the Library had again outgrown its building.
+By the 1930s the library had again outgrown its building.
 This time the Crane family helped finance a major addition, designed by Boston and Quincy architects Paul and Carroll Coletti, that more than doubled the size of the Thomas Crane Library.
-Completed in 1939, and funded in part with a grant from the United States Public Works Commission, the Coletti addition matches the style and building materials of the Richardson building, and boasts bas-relief carvings by the well known sculptor Joseph A. Coletti.
+Completed in 1939, and funded by a bequest from Albert Crane and a grant from the United States Public Works Administration, the Coletti addition matches the style and building materials of the Richardson building, and boasts bas relief carvings by the well known sculptor Joseph A. Coletti.